mydobie/featureFlags/README-REDUX.md

 ## Checking feature status

-The `isFeatureActive` function can be called.
+The `useIsFeatureActive` hook can be called.

-The first parameter that is the feature flag id and returns a boolean.
+The only parameter that is the feature flag id and returns a boolean.
-The second parameter is the current state.
-The state is normally set by using `useSelector` from react-redux.

 ```
-import { useSelector } from 'react-redux';
-import { isFeatureActive } from '@mydobie/feature-flags';
+import { useIsFeatureActive } from '@mydobie/feature-flags/redux';

-const isMyFeatureActive =  useSelector((state) => isFeatureActive(myFeatureId, state));
+const isMyFeatureActive =  useIsFeatureActive(myFeatureId);

 ```